| ||Format||Pages||Price|| |

-1.3 This standard does not purport to address the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 C670 Practice for Preparing Precision and Bias Statements for Test Methods for Construction Materials

 D140/D140M Practice for Sampling Asphalt Materials

 D3142/D3142M Test Method for Specific Gravity, API Gravity, or Density of Cutback Asphalts by Hydrometer Method

 D3289 Test Method for Density of Semi-Solid and Solid Asphalt Materials (Nickel Crucible Method)

 D3666 Specification for Minimum Requirements for Agencies Testing and Inspecting Road and Paving Materials